sdcondon/SCFirstOrderLogic/README.md

 ## See Also

-Like this?
-If so, it might also be worth checking out:
+You might also be interested in:

 * [SCClassicalPlanning](https://github.com/sdcondon/SCClassicalPlanning): Basic classical planning implementations.
 Based on chapter 10 of "Artificial Intelligence: A Modern Approach" - though perhaps a _little_ more loosely than this repo is based on chapters 8 and 9.
 Specifically, introduces a couple more PDDL concepts that the book doesn't bother with (but should IMO).
 Depends on this library (and [SCGraphTheory.Search](https://github.com/sdcondon/SCGraphTheory.Search)).
 * [SCPropositionalLogic](https://github.com/sdcondon/SCPropositionalLogic): Basic propositional logic implementations.
 Based on chapter 7 of "Artificial Intelligence: A Modern Approach".
 Mostly just a precursor to this repo - I haven't bothered publishing this one to NuGet - but might be of use if you find this repo a bit too much.